rafoolin/made-template/project/project-plan.md

 ## WIKI

-Here we is the link to wiki for the projects or exercises if they need more explanation.
+Here is the link to wiki for the projects or exercises if they need more explanation.

 * [Week-03][l1]
 * [Week-04][l2]